ilovetocode2019/telegram.py/docs/api.rst

     Called when a message is sent.

-.. function:: on_edit(before: telegrampy.Message, after: telegrampy.Message)
+.. function:: on_message_edit(before: telegrampy.Message, after: telegrampy.Message)

     Called when a message is edited.